The Highlands: Our full report

 Due to The Highlands' location and altitude, low temperatures are an issue, particularly in the early mornings, and rainfall is quite frequent.
-The wood burner, which is lit whilst guests are having dinner, warms each tent in the evenings.
-Hot-water bottles are placed in the beds and extra blankets are supplied in a leather chest, meaning that the tents can get very warm and cosy.
-In the mornings, however, it can feel very cold once the fire has gone out, although fortunately very little time is spent here then.
+The wood burner, which is lit while guests are having dinner, warms each tent in the evenings.
+Hot-water bottles are tucked into the beds and extra blankets are supplied in a leather chest, so the tents actually get very warm and cosy.
+In the mornings, however, it can feel chilly once the fire has gone out.
 In case of rain, wellington boots and umbrellas are supplied to each tent.

 There are currently only USB charging points in the rooms with main plugs in the lounge.
-Unusually, wifi is available in the tents but not in the communal areas, which we really like as it encourages a more social atmosphere.
+Unusually, wifi is available in the guest tents but not in the communal areas, which we really like as it encourages a more social atmosphere when guests gather.

 The drive to the floor of the Ngorongoro Crater from The Highlands takes about an hour, running through beautiful valleys, and passing many Maasai villages along the way.
-Activities at the camp include game drives in the crater, but it is also ideally located for walking – a great way to break up days in a safari vehicle.
+Activities at the camp include game drives in the main Ngorongoro Crater, and the camp is also ideally located for walking – a great way to break up days in a safari vehicle.
 We particularly recommend the guided hikes at the beautiful Olmoti and Empakaai Craters.
 Olmoti, about an hour's drive away, is a relatively easy walk, taking approximately 20 minutes to descend, then around 45 minutes to ascend.
 Empakaai, an hour-and-a-half's drive away, requires a good level of fitness: it takes about 40 minutes to go down and an hour to return.

 As The Highlands has strong links with a local Maasai village, providing financial support to the school and conservation education for the children, guests are invited to visit the village and spend time with the children, which can be very rewarding.

 The big draws of The Highlands are its location – far from other camps in the area and with beautiful views – and the opportunity to do some great walks and cultural activities, all from a stunning property with good food, service and guiding.
 Although this not one of the closest options for the Ngorongoro Crater, the drive there is beautifully scenic.
-If you can cope with a chilly start to the day, and are not looking for a 'classic safari' camp, we think The Highlands could be an inspired choice.
+If you can cope with a chilly start to the day, and are not looking for a typical safari camp, we think The Highlands is an inspired choice.

 - Ngorongoro Crater, Tanzania